cmungall/modal-in-owl/README.md

 we could expect to see propagated in the modal form.

-The counter-argument is that there are arguably cases where no such prototype exists.
+The counter-argument is that there are arguably cases where no such prototypical entity exists.
 For example, our prototype photoreceptor may have the property of being part of a vermiform animal.
-But we woould not say that photoreceptors prototypically are part of worms.
+But we may not wish to say that photoreceptors prototypically are part of worms.

 ## Generalization from prototypical models